“Doing Mathematics should always mean finding patterns and crafting beautiful and meaningful explanations”

 3. Number sentences – the final stage is to record their problem as an abstract number sentence and solve the problem that way.

 We have been very impressed with the results so far and have seen a huge increase in the children’s confidence and ability to explain their thinking and give reasons for their answers.
-This programme will be introduced into Key Stage Two in September 2018, when the new materials are published.

 Key Stage 2